alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     cf marketplace -s elasticsearch
     ```

-    Here is an example of the output you will see (the exact plans will vary):
+    Here is an example of the output you will see:

     ```
     service plan   description                                                        free or paid